Cray-HPE/docs-csm/operations/iuf/workflows/management_rollout.md

         /usr/share/doc/csm/upgrade/scripts/upgrade/ncn-upgrade-worker-storage-nodes.sh ncn-s002,ncn-s003,ncn-s004 --upgrade
         ```

+    1. Follow the steps documented in [Ensure that `rbd` stats monitoring is enabled](../../../upgrade/Stage_1.md#ensure-that-rbd-stats-monitoring-is-enabled)

 1. Perform the NCN master node upgrade on `ncn-m002` and `ncn-m003`.

     1. Use `kubectl` to label `ncn-m003` with `iuf-prevent-rollout=true` to ensure `management-nodes-rollout` only rebuilds the single NCN master node `ncn-m002`.